 - (1) Independence of statements that are themselves about formal systems: for example, that assert their own unprovability in a given system, or the system's consistency.
-This is the class produced by Gödel's incompleteness theorems. - (2) Independence of statements in transfinite set theory, such as CH and AC.
-Unlike "ordinary" mathematical statements-P≠NP, the Riemann hypothesis, etc.-the set-theoretic statements can't be phrased in the language of elementary arithmetic; only questions about their provability from various axiom systems are arithmetical.
+This is the class produced by Gödel's incompleteness theorems.23 - (2) Independence of statements in transfinite set theory, such as CH and AC.
+Unlike "ordinary" mathematical statements- $P \neq NP$, the Riemann hypothesis, etc.-the set-theoretic statements can't be phrased in the language of elementary arithmetic; only questions about their provability from various axiom systems are arithmetical.
 For that reason, one can question whether CH, AC, and so on need to have definite truth-values at all, independent of the axiom system.
-In any case, the independence of set-theoretic principles seems different in kind, and less "threatening," than the independence of arithmetical statements. - (3) Independence from ZFC (ZF plus the Axiom of Choice) of various statements about metric spaces, measure the-
+In any case, the independence of set-theoretic principles seems different in kind, and less "threatening," than the independence of arithmetical statements.24 - (3) Independence from ZFC (ZF plus the Axiom of Choice) of various statements about metric spaces, measure theory, and projective sets.
+The statements about projective sets can nevertheless be proven if one assumes the existence of a suitable large cardinal.
+In other cases, such as the so-called Borel determinacy theorem [179], the statement can be proven in ZFC, but one really does need close to the full power of ZFC [99].
+These statements, while different from those in class (2), are open to the same objection: namely, that they're about uncountable sets, so their independence seems less "threatening" than that of purely arithmetical statements. - (4) Independence from "weak" systems, which don't encompass all accepted mathematical reasoning.
+Goodstein's Theorem [110], and the non-losability of the Kirby-Paris hydra game [153], are two examples of interesting arithmetical statements that can be proved using small amounts of set theory (or ordinal induction), but not within Peano arithmetic.
+The celebrated Robertson-Seymour Graph Minor Theorem (see [87]), while not strictly arithmetical (since it quantifies over infinite lists of graphs), is another example of an important result that can be proven using ordinal induction, but that provably can't be proven using axioms of similar strength to Peano arithmetic.
+For more see Friedman, Robertson, and Seymour [100]. - (5) Independence from ZFC of unusual combinatorial statements.
+Harvey Friedman [101] has produced striking examples of such statements, which he claims are "perfectly natural" i.e., they would eventually appear in the normal development of mathematics.
+There is no consensus on such claims yet.
+In any case, the relevance of Friedman's statements to computational complexity is remote at present.

-&lt;sup>23I put statements that assert, e.g., the algorithmic incompressibility of a sufficiently long bit string into this class as well.
+$^{^{23}}$ I put statements that assert, e.g., the algorithmic incompressibility of a sufficiently long bit string into this class as well.

-$^{24}$ Note also that, by arguments going back to Gödel, and generalized by the so-called Shoenfield absoluteness theorem [237], if an arithmetical statement, such as $P \neq NP$ , is provable in ZF using the Axiom of Choice or the Continuum Hypothesis, then it's also provable in ZF alone.
+24Note also that, by arguments going back to Gödel, and generalized by the so-called Shoenfield absoluteness theorem [236], if an arithmetical statement, such as $P \neq NP$, is provable in ZF using the Axiom of Choice or the Continuum Hypothesis, then it's also provable in ZF alone.
 Indeed, this is true more generally, if we replace CH or AC with any statement proven independent of ZF via the forcing method.